wiseman-timelord/Qwen-Chatbot/README.md

 - The newer Qwen models have larger Batch_Output, while in program is max 8192 tokens, options can be edited in configure.py.

 ## Usage
-1. Right-click `Qwen-Windows-Gguf.bat` and Run as Administrator.
+1. Right-click `Qwen-Chatbot.bat` and Run as Administrator.
 2. Select `2.
 Run Installation` to create the `.venv` and install the llama.cpp backend and dependencies.
 3. Select `1.
 Run Main Program` to launch the interface.
 4. On the Configuration page, set your model folder, pick the model, and load it.